benjmor/athletic_net_auto_summarize/README.md

 Optionally, you can provide a specific meet ID (again, pull it from the meet URL) and the website will generate a report for that meet.

 Review the output, edit as needed, and post on your website, social media, school newspaper, or just send it to grandma and grandpa.

+# Development and Architecture

+The website can be invoked in one of two ways:

+1. Provide a meet ID and school name.
+This will query the summarizer's results DB to check if that meet has already been summarized and grab info from it.
+If it has results,
+2. [Future state] Provide just a school ID.
+This will look for the latest result for that school on Athletic.net and generate results for it.
+(Note to developer: this will require specifying TF or XC).